A Sign of Good Things to Come

 I didn’t even think about this because it’s been so fundamental to my thinking for a few years now.
 What really made it click for me was when someone Twittered during my talk that in ‘tomorrow’s content systems most links won’t be made because a user decides point A should link to point B, they will be made automatically because point A and B share common metadata which gives them an automatic relationship’.

 The more intelligent the system and the more self-descriptive the content, the more navigation can build itself.
-This is quite advanced for many people and quite clear for others, I’m thinking it needs to be a topic of an upcoming webinar using concrete examples of how such relationships can be taken advantage of.
+This is quite advanced for many people and quite clear for others, I think it needs to be a topic of an upcoming webinar using concrete examples of how such relationships can be taken advantage of.

 Metadata – Search / Faceting